kmesh-net/website/content/en/docs/userguide/try_request_routing.md

       version: v3
 EOF
 ```
-You have configured all the `reviews` service to route to the `reviews-v1` version.
+You have configured that all traffic sent to the `reviews` service to route to the `v1` version.

 2. Confirm that all the traffic go to `reviews-v1`